microsoft/PartsUnlimitedMRP/deploy/azurestack/docs/2017-06-19-azurestack-34-marketplace.md

 # Next Step

-Once successfully connected to your Ubuntu VM, you're now ready to move on to the [DevOps scenarios](/deploy/azurestack/docs/get_started_with_MRP.md).
+Once successfully connected to your Ubuntu VM, you're now ready to move on to get started with Parts Unlimited MRP and exploring the [DevOps scenarios](/deploy/azurestack/docs/get_started_with_MRP.md).